crypdex/flows/README.md

 ### Trigger

-A trigger defines the conditions that start the actions as described in the SmartSwap contract.
-Only a single trigger per SmartSwap contract is currently allowed.
+A trigger defines the conditions that start the actions as described in the Flows contract.
+Only a single trigger per Flows contract is currently allowed.

 The following trigger statments are supported